ksnip/ksnip/README.md

 ### Bug report
-Please report any bugs or feature requests on the github page under the issue section https://github.com/DamirPorobic/ksnip/issues.
+Please report any bugs or feature requests on the github page under the [issue section](https://github.com/DamirPorobic/ksnip/issues).

-### Other
-For Gentoo ebuilds, check out this link https://github.com/mrbitt/mrbit-overlay/blob/master/x11-apps/ksnip/ksnip-1.3.1.ebuild